MCCTeam/Minecraft-Console-Client/README.md

 ##How to use

-Downloads, help and more info at http://www.minecraftforum.net/topic/1314800-/
+Downloads, help and more info available on the [Minecraft Forum thread](http://www.minecraftforum.net/topic/1314800-/)'s first post.<br/>
+Alternatively, you can take a look at the [README](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/config/README.txt) file from the latest stable binary release.

 ##License